Jackie Annett shares 10 ways to make £1000 extra this January

 Get free stuff!

 Are you making use of all the free things on offer?
 You might qualify for the free Green Homes Grant worth up to £10k.
-Follow Broke in Bristol (& beyond) for a freebie every day and make sure you’re claiming all the benefits you’re entitled to if you’ve recently lost work.
+Go to Entitled.co.uk and make sure you’re claiming all the benefits you’re entitled to.

 Stick to a budget